 Deep Fried Turkey Rub Recipes: The Top 10

-If you’re looking to kick your deep-fried turkey deliciousness into high gear, then you’ll need to use one of these deep fried turkey rub recipes.
+If you’re looking to kick your deep-fried turkey deliciousness into high gear, then you’ll need to use one of these top rub recipes.
 Unlike cooking a turkey in an oven, when you deep fry turkey, you’ve only got one chance!
 You need to get those flavours sealed in at the start.

-Keep on reading for our top 5 deep fried turkey rub recipes.
+Keep on reading for our top 10 best turkey rub recipes.
 And, if you’re just getting started with turkey deep frying, then you’ll need to check out this article: How to Deep Fry a Turkey.
 We give you all the basic information you need to do it deliciously, and more importantly, safely.

 Are you looking for a turkey deep fryer?
 Look no further than out top pick: